soujanyanmbri/char_device/README.md

 ## Compile and run the C program

-    gcc userprgm.c && ./a.out <0|1> #Select 0 for encryption, 1 for decryption
+    gcc userpgm.c && ./a.out <0|1> #Select 0 for encryption, 1 for decryption